-Reed is a three-time Edgar Award nominee in three different categories—Best Novel, Best Paperback Original, Best Short Story—and a three-time recipient of the Shamus Award for Best PI Novel of the Year.
+Reed is a four-time Edgar Award nominee in three different categories—Best Novel, Best Paperback Original, Best Short Story—and a three-time recipient of the Shamus Award for Best PI Novel of the Year.
 He has also won the Audie, Macavity, Barry, and Anthony Awards.

 A former executive vice president of Mystery Writers of America, Reed is an adjunct instructor of English at Hofstra University and a founding member of MWA University.
 Brooklyn born and raised, he now lives with his family–including cats Cleo and Knish–in Suffolk County on Long Island.